Dale Vince switches funding from Just Stop Oil to youth vote campaign

 “Consequently, I’m no longer going to fund protest but will instead switch all of my time, effort and funding to a new cause.”

-It comes after Rishi Sunak last month watered down efforts to tackle the climate crisis, including a five-year delay to the ban on new fossil fuel cars, to avoid a public “backlash”.
+It comes after Rishi Sunak last month watered down efforts to tackle the climate crisis, including a five-year delay to the ban on new fossil fuel cars, citing the need to avoid a public “backlash”.

 Labour pledged to retain the 2030 target for electric cars if it wins the next election.